faithvoid/skin.cortana/README.md

 - Further work on "Cortana Marketplace" (need to find a futureproof source for Xbox homebrew and possibly convert it from a script into an add-on for image previews)
 - Fix multi-user savegame script.
 - Work on "Aero" and "Aero Lite" themes (Aero Lite requires the most work, as the font colour system needs to be re-done to render fonts and their shadows correctly, Aero is basically done).
+- Maybe make a menu option modification script(?)
+- Change references from "Cortana" to "cortanaOS"

 ## How to install:
-- Download latest release from the Releases category
+- Download latest release from the Releases category (if there isn't a release .zip, do NOT clone this skin from GitHub and expect support!
+The repo is ALWAYS under development so things may be broken even if most features work, especially script-related functionality!)
 - Copy "Cortana" to "Q:\skins\"
 - Change your skin to Cortana in the XBMC Appearance menu.
 - ???